B-UMMI/chewBBACA/README.md

 **Parameters:**

-`-i, --input-files`: (REQUIRED) Path to the directory that contains the input FASTA files.
+`-i, --input-files`: (Required) Path to the directory that contains the input FASTA files.
 		     Alternatively, a single file with a list of paths to FASTA files, one per line.

-`-o, --output-directory`: (REQUIRED) Output directory where the process will store
+`-o, --output-directory`: (Required) Output directory where the process will store
      			  intermediate files and create the schema's directory.

 `--n, --schema-name`: (Optional) Name given to the folder that will store the schema